nickurak/ukechords/README.md

   -m, --mute, --no-mute
-                        Include shapes that require muting strings -n NUM, --num NUM     Show <NUM> shapes for the given chord -k KEY, --key KEY     Limit chords to those playable in <KEY> (can be specified multiple times) -q QUALITIES, --qualities QUALITIES
+                        Include shapes that require muting strings -n NUM, --num NUM     Show <NUM> shapes for the given chord -k, --keys KEYS       Limit chords to those playable in <KEY> (can be specified multiple times) -q QUALITIES, --qualities QUALITIES
                         Limit chords to chords with the specified <QUALITIES>
   -p, --simple          Limit to chords with major, minor, and dim qualities